TexasInstruments/enet-firmware/internal_docs/docs_doxy_cfg/content_pages/ethfw_demos/05001_demo_ethfw_l2_switching.md

 > **Note:** The IP addresses in above diagram can change based on your network
 > configuration.
 Also use of Ubuntu laptop is not required if DHCP server is
-> available in your network.
+> available in your network or if using static IP addresses.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Dependencies {#demo_l2_switching_depend}